 As legend has it, Liberman dared Bell to pick up a camera when she was still an associate editor at Vogue.
 Two years later, having become a successful photographer, she opened her own studio in her East Side town house, where she worked for Vogue, Harper's and Glamour, among others.
-She later married the publisher Eugene Reynal, who often used her casual portraits of his writers, including T. S. Eliot and Eudora Welty, on dust jackets.
+She later married the publisher Eugene Reynal, whose dust jackets often featured her casual portraits of his writers, including T. S. Eliot and Eudora Welty.

 Lisa Larsen: It's Going to Be a Man's World Again - Charm, Oct.
 1945

 Lisa Larsen arrived in New York with her parents as a precocious teenage refugee from Germany, having already completed college.
 She started as a fashion photographer for Vogue, Mademoiselle and Charm, and soon moved on to journalism, becoming an award-winning photojournalist for Life before her death from cancer at 34.

 Genevieve Naylor: Claire Mc Cardell - Harper's Bazaar, 1945